V4Fire/Client/src/base/b-router/README.md

 There are a few reasons why this API has implemented as a component:

-1. Easier to organize the logic of sub-routes or alternative routes: we can put two or more routers within a template and dynamically switch from one to another by using the "v-if" directive.
+1. Easier to organize the logic of sub-routes or alternative routes: we can put two or more routers within a template and dynamically switch from one to another by using the `v-if` directive.

 2. The router extends from the `iData` component, i.e., it can download routes to manage from a server or another data source.
    Also, the router can apply modifiers and do other stuff like a regular component.